-More than 6,000 attend Vermont National Guard Open House
+More than 6,000 Attend Vermont National Guard Open House

 |0

-This work, More than 6,000 attend Vermont National Guard Open House [Image 4 of 4], by Amn Raymond LaChance, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, More than 6,000 Attend Vermont National Guard Open House, by Lt.
+Col. Meghan Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.